 - Good to address communication and behavior type improvements

-- Is not per se focussed on the last iteration, so can be used in other contexts
+- Is not per se focused on the last iteration, so can be used in other contexts

 - Acknowledge good behavior